trentbrivers/Project-Development-3308/SQL_TESTING.md

 ### 1) create_game_record

 #### Description
-- This function creates the Game Record entry in the Game table for the current game
+- This function creates the Game Record entry in the Game table for the current game.
+Records the current time and inserts time, Game_Id and DisplayName into the Game Table with the rest of the entries as default values

 #### Parameters
 - db_file - PATH
-- Username - STRING
+- username - STRING
-- GameID - INT
+- Game_ID - INT

 #### Return Values
 - None